 Indigenous Post-Secondary Education & Training

-Post-secondary education is key to supporting the aspirations of Aboriginal British Columbians – First Nations, Métis and Inuit peoples – and their communities.
+Post-secondary education is key to empowering First Nations, Métis and Inuit peoples and their communities to achieve their aspirations.

 The Ministry of Advanced Education, Skills & Training is dedicated to working in partnership with Indigenous1 communities and organizations to support First Nations, Métis and Inuit learners to succeed in an integrated, relevant and effective British Columbia post-secondary system.

 Aboriginal2 Post-Secondary Education and Training Policy Framework and Action Plan: 2020 Vision for the Future

 The Aboriginal Post-Secondary Education and Training Policy Framework and Action Plan was developed by a working group of Aboriginal partners and the Ministry of Advanced Education, Skills & Training and outlines a plan for improving post-secondary opportunities and outcomes for First Nations, Métis and Inuit peoples.

 - Aboriginal Policy Framework and Action Plan (PDF, 2.8MB)